 After their initial contact with AP&T at EuroBLECH in 2016, Toyota became interested in the company.

 “We were looking for a European partner for this project and AP&T's modern, but mechanically uncomplicated products were very appealing,” says Rémi Delimal, Project Manager at TMMF, Press Shop, Body Division.

-And thus, two years later, an End-of-Line stacking system was installed.
+And thus, three years later, an End-of-Line stacking system was installed.

 The equipment consists of a shuttle system that receives parts from an existing transfer line and a SpeedFeeder with a servo-driven gripper for fully automatic changeover between different products.
 The SpeedFeeder takes parts from the shuttle system and stacks them in a fully automated pallet system.
 The equipment was delivered complete with a line and safety integration.
 The press runs at 25 strokes/min and even dual parts are produced at 23 strokes/min.
 The cycle time puts very high demands on the equipment.